-- Wedge your fingers between the display and the lower case and pull upward to pop the lower case off the Air. - Remove the lower case and set it aside.
+- Wedge your fingers between the display and the lower case and pull upward to pop the lower case off the Air.

 Step 3 - Battery

 ⚠ In this step you will disconnect the battery to help avoid shorting out any components during service.